Vertex Representation of Hyperbolic Tensor Networks: Vertex representation

 It is also useful to examine the type of phase transition by analyzing the entanglement entropy.
 After constructing the reduced density matrix in the thermodynamic limit ($\rho_{k \to\infty}^\prime = \rho^\prime$), we compute the entanglement entropy

-where $\omega_i$ are the $m$ largest eigenvalues.
-For all hyperbolic lattices ($p>4$), we use the bond number $m$ sufficiently large to assure that the truncation error is as small as $1 - \sum_{i=1}^m \omega_i < 10^{-30}$ (within the 128-bit numerical precision).
+where we consider the $m$ largest eigenvalues $\omega_i$.
+For all hyperbolic lattices ($p>4$), we use a sufficiently large bond number $m$ to ensure that the truncation error is as small as $1 - \sum_{i=1}^m \omega_i < 10^{-30}$ (within the 128-bit numerical precision).

+An additional remark on quantum entanglement entropy for classical spin systems is in place.
+We can ascribe classical spin models to quantum spin models using a quantum-classical correspondence~\cite{QCC, Chatelain}.
+The correspondence maps a $D$-dimensional quantum system onto a $(D+1)$-dimensional classical one due to the equivalence of their partition functions.
+The extra dimension in classical systems originates in the imaginary-time evolution via the Suzuki-Trotter expansion~\cite{Trotter, Suzuki1, Suzuki2}.

+In summary, the classical spin models in this work (studied on various $2D$ lattice surfaces) could be related to $1D$ quantum spin systems.
+For instance, the von Neumann entanglement entropy computed for the classical Ising model is identical to the associated quantum Ising model (after rescaling the transverse magnetic field $h \to h/h_{\rm c}$ and temperature $T \to T/T_{\rm c}$ in the corresponding classical model).

 Finally, the free energy normalized per spin

 can also be evaluated with high precision allowing us to take the second derivative with respect to temperature or the magnetic field~\cite{weightpq, triangular}.
 The free energy per spin is a well-defined (non-diverging quantity) in the thermodynamic limit.
 In Appendix~\ref{FreeEng}, we provide a derivation of the number of spins ${\cal N}_{p,k}$ and free energy $\ln {\cal F}_{p,k}$ we used in the numerical analysis.